Looking for Love in All the Wrong Places, Part 1

 Most of us live very complex lives that move too fast, deliver too little, and demand too much.
 We often succumb to the push and pull of all the demands.
 We lack time for God, relationships, or ourselves.
 We know we need to change our pattern of life, but we either put it off or just don't know how to get started.
 In the end, there's a key question we need to ask and answer: What do we want to be known for?
 It is possible to break free from the high speed, high pressure, high demand, guilt-producing disease of our lives.
 The answer is counter-intuitive and it's found in 1 Corinthians 13.
 Discover what is needed to enjoy Spiritual Simplicity in today's fast paced lifestyles.More from this series

-Number two: We all have legitimate desires and needs that are God ordained that we pursue.
+Number two: We all have legitimate desires and needs that are God-ordained that we pursue.
 I mean, legitimate desires to be significant, to be loved, to give love, to be secure, to have purpose, that our lives would have an impact.
-We just have legitimate, God given desires and needs that God wants us to pursue.
+We just have legitimate, God-given desires and needs that God wants us to pursue.

-Third fact: In a fallen world, our failures are often an attempt to obtain good things in a bad way.
+Third fact, in a fallen world, our failures are often an attempt to obtain good things in a bad way.
 I want you to let that one sink in.
 Sometimes when we fail, we’re covered with shame and sometimes we fail and we get down on ourselves or, if you’re like me, you try and at least blame someone else for a while instead of yourself.

-But what would happen if you could begin to see that some of the patterns in your life and some of the patterns in my life - where you fail, where you mess up, where there’s breakdown in relationships, where there’s breakdown in your relationship with God, where you feel terrible and you know you’ve blown it.
+But what would happen if you could begin to see that some of the patterns in your life and some of the patterns in my life, where you fail, where you mess up, where there’s breakdown in relationships, where there’s breakdown in your relationship with God, where you feel terrible and you know you’ve blown it.

-In this book written to the Corinthians, the Apostle Paul outlines a number of ways that they did it and we do it as well.
+In this book written to the Corinthians, the apostle Paul outlines a number of ways that they did it and we do it as well.
 I highlighted a few.
 We seek acceptance and belonging – that’s a good thing, right? – by forming cliques and criticizing and excluding others.
 And that causes division.
 That’s a bad thing.
 That happened in chapter 3.

 We seek connection and intimacy through illicit sex, pornography, and emotional affairs that destroy marriages and ruin families.
-That happens today.
-That happened in chapter 5.
+That happens today; that happened in chapter 5.